ThinkDataEd/curriculum/docs/unit1/lesson14.md

     shows the total that fall into a certain range of heights (broken into two histograms, one for males and one for females).***</span>

-    100. What statistical investigative questions can you answer with this graph? <span style="color:grey">***Possible questions are: Do males and females differ in height?
+    100. What statistical questions can you answer with this graph? <span style="color:grey">***Possible questions are: Do males and females differ in height?
 What is the typical female height?
 What is the typical male height?***</span>

 17. Discuss this plot with the class by eliciting students’ responses to the questions.
 Students actively